Famous, but still a pretty remote trail visiting some of the most beautiful Georgian lakes.

 Some 100 meters behind a campsite path turns to the north and dives into a major side valley, at this section, it's already well visible.

 It crosses two small streams and begins climbing to the pass.
 You need to climb on a big, wide side ridge in front of you that eventually narrows and bends to the right.

-In lower parts the path is hard to follow, then reappears again.
+In lower parts, the path is hard to follow, then reappears again.
 Your advance will be slowed down by fields of big, tasty blueberries.

-After you make it to the top of the side ridge, path turns right and starts traversing the ridge.
+After you make it to the top of the side ridge, the path turns right and starts traversing the ridge.